mihai-preda/puppet8/README.md

 ###  Footnote [^1]
 [^1]: Switched from *Virtual Box* which fails to create networks, and is buggy and slow causing vagrant up to time out if the process takes too long.
 I assume delays are caused by the bugginess of VB.
-[^1]: Do not use winget or linux repos to update vagrant because it breaks the environment.
+Do not update Vagrant automatically because it breaks the env.
+Wait for bugs to be fixed.